Matthias-adR/com.flatpak.community.Waveform13/README.md

 ## Waveform 13 Free (Flatpak)
 _derived from https://github.com/flathub/com.tracktion.Waveform_

+## As of 2025-10-04, I cannot even update it anyway because the CDN for the v.13.5.8 for the Linux .deb doesn't even work at the moment :/
 **NOTE: This wrapper is not verified by, affiliated with, or supported by the Tracktion Software Corporation.**

 Please note that due to lack of actual programming or coding knowledge outside of just messing around with files like these I cannot fix any bugs